 Arkansas Red River Campaign Scenic Highway and Scenic Byway Steering Committee "Scenic Highway" designated by Arkansas Legislative Act 292 of 2019.
 "Scenic Byway" designation pending approval by the Arkansas Department of Transportation.

 March 23, 1864.
 Maj.
 Gen. Frederick Steele left Little Rock at the head of 8,500 Union troops to link with a larger Union Force at Shreveport, Louisiana, with plans to invade cotton-rich eastern Texas.
 Around 4,500 men of Brig.
 Gen. John M. Thayer's Frontier Division left Ft.
 Smith to join Steele's forces in Arkadelphia by April 1.

-April 3, 1864.
-Steele's advance troops crossed the Little Missouri River at Elkins' Ferry.
+On April 3, 1864, Steele's advance troops crossed the Little Missouri River at Elkins' Ferry.

 April 10-12, 1864.
 The Union and Confederate armies skirmished at Prairie D'Ane before Maj.
 Gen. Sterling Price surmised that Steele's goal was to capture the Confederate state capital at Washington.
 The Confederate Army abandoned fortifications on the prairie and fell back toward Washington.
 Steele, fearing that the Union army in Louisiana was defeated and in retreat, and, with his own men almost out of food, abandoned the drive south, turning instead toward Camden in the hope of finding supplies.

 The Confederate commanders at Prairie D'Ane, not realizing that General Steele's real objective was Shreveport, feared the Union Army planned to go to Washington and blocked the Camden to Washington Road.